 How to Make Hot Dog Mummies

-First, open the crescent rolls and press together the perforated edges so that the dough forms four large rectangles.
-Cut each rectangle of dough into ten strips, then cut each slice of cheese into four pieces.
+Open the crescent rolls and press together the perforated edges so that the dough forms four large rectangles.
+Cut each rectangle of dough into ten strips using a knife or pizza cutter wheel, then cut each slice of cheese into four pieces.

 Take a slice of cheese and place it lengthwise along each hot dog.
 Then, using four strips of dough per hotdog, wrap the hotdog in the ‘mummy wrappings’ leaving a little gap at the “head” of each mummy to add eyes later.